kordastilab/ImmunoCluster/README.md

 The plotAbundance() function additionally allows to creat bar plots but specifying graph\_type = “bar”.
-Specfying a metadata feature to split the data by will allow to levels of comparison, first plotting abundance by sample as a stacked bar and then arranging the samples by GvHD condition.
+Specfying a metadata feature to split the data by will allow to another level of comparison if wanted, first by plotting abundance by sample as a stacked bar and then arranging the samples by GvHD condition.

 ``` r
 bar_plot = plotAbundance(sce_gvhd,